-On top of these expected seasonal concerns, we are also grieving from losses related to COVID-19.
-Personally, nationally, and even globally, we have been greatly impacted by the illnesses, deaths, and economic hardships, as well as months of social distancing and isolation.
-With COVID-19 numbers back on the rise, it seems clear that restrictions will likely need to continue through the 2020 holiday season.
+On top of these expected seasonal concerns, we are still grieving from losses related to COVID-19.
+Personally, nationally, and even globally, we have been greatly impacted by the illnesses, deaths, and economic hardships the pandemic has caused.
+Add on top of that, we’ve endured almost two years of social distancing and travel restrictions.

 To keep our minds healthy and promote healing, we need a sense of safety and shared experiences.
-We’re up against a lot this year, so it’s important to take steps to stay healthy, remain connected with our loved ones, and find ways to cope with stress.
+It’s important to take steps to stay healthy, remain connected with our loved ones, and find ways to cope with stress.

-Look for clever ways to re-create your family’s holiday traditions virtually.
-Get creative with COVID-19-friendly holiday gatherings using video chat platforms like Zoom, Skype, Google Hangouts, and FaceTime on Apple devices.
-You might even “elect” one of your more technologically savvy family members to help everyone get set up for virtual holiday activities.
+If you can’t physically be together, look for clever ways to re-create your family’s holiday traditions virtually to stay connected.
+You can get creative with remote holiday gatherings using video chat platforms like Zoom, Skype, Google Hangouts, and FaceTime on Apple devices.

-Be sure to reach out often to your elderly family members and friends who are alone.
-For those who live by themselves or in a nursing home, this year may have them feeling even more isolated.
-Even if you’re unable to visit, a phone call, piece of mail, or virtual chat might make a big difference to them!
+Be sure to reach out often to your elderly family members and friends.
+For those who live by themselves or in a nursing home, the pandemic may have them feeling even more isolated.
+Even a phone call, piece of mail, or virtual chat might make a big difference to them!

 Know Your Mind, Ask for Help If You Need It

 If you need more help, you can always talk to your health care provider or a behavioral health care professional.
-Independence Blue Cross members can schedule a virtual visit with an in-network behavioral health care professional and pay the same cost-sharing as an in-office visit.
+Most Independence Blue Cross members have virtual care options for behavioral health visits, including virtual visits with an MDLIVE® provider or with an in-network behavioral health care professional who offers this option.

 Here are some easy ways to take good care of your mind and body this holiday season: